AspireRFID/AspireRFID/servers/connectors/aspireRfidConnectorEngine/README.txt

-How to use the ASPIRE EPCIS REPOSITORY
+How to use the ASPIRE Connector Engine
 ==============================================